10 Key Strategies for Supporting Patients and Their Families

 Creating an environment where patients and families feel comfortable expressing concerns, asking questions, and sharing their feelings is vital.
 Encourage open communication by actively listening, providing clear and comprehensible information, and ensuring that all interactions are conducted with empathy and respect.
 This approach builds trust and facilitates a more collaborative care process.

 The complexity of medical terminology and healthcare processes can be overwhelming.
 Offer information in an accessible format, avoiding jargon and using visual aids when possible.
-Tailor the information to the patient's and family's level of understanding and provide resources for further learning.
+Consider providing a patient education booklet (Patient Education Booklet) or a digital health app (Health App) that patients can refer to at home.
+Tailor the material to the patient's and family's level of understanding and include resources for further learning.
 Knowledge empowers individuals to make informed decisions regarding their care.

 Reading more: